 • supply and quality of hot and cold water;

-• the number of toilets and bathrooms per person.
+• number of toilets and bathrooms per person.

 According to these standards a room must have:

-• a door for the room that is operated by a key from the outside and can be unlocked from the inside without a key (reg 6);
+• a door that is operated by a key from the outside and able to be unlocked from the inside without a key (reg 6);

-• have at least two working electrical power outlets (reg 7);
+• at least two working electrical power outlets (reg 7);

-• any windows must be fitted with a window covering that can be open and closed by the resident and affords privacy to the resident (reg 8);
+• window coverings on all windows that can be opened and closed by the resident and gives the resident privacy (reg 8);

-• each external window of the rooming house that is able to be opened is able to be securely fixed in a closed or open position without a key (reg 19);
+• external windows (if any) of the rooming house that can be opened must be securely fixed in a closed or open position without a key (reg 19).

 According to these standards, a rooming house must have the following:

-• a shared bathroom or toilet must be fitted with a privacy latch that can be securely latched from inside without the use of a key (reg 10);
+• a shared bathroom or toilet must be fitted with a privacy latch that can be securely latched from inside without using a key (reg 10);

 • a number of chairs equal to the maximum number of residents, and a table that can comfortably fit those chairs (reg 12);